JiangtaoXu93/mapReduce-HW02/README.md

 #How to run

-1) Before running, put your untar big-corpus/randomBooks into input/big-corpus
+1) Before first running, put your untar file like "0.utf-8" into input/big-corpus
-2) run "make setup" to put the local file on hdfs
+2) run "make setup" to put the local file on hdfs, if occur file exist error, run "make teardown" before "make setup"
 3) run "make" to start project
+4) next can just run "make" to start project